abuzittinkara/deneme/README.md

 with objects of the form `{ id, url, type }`.
 Existing deployments should ensure these arrays are present for all documents as shown above before running the updated server.
+An `Attachment` sub-schema is defined in `models/Attachment.js` and shared by both message models.
 Messages may now consist solely of attachments without any text content.
 Happy coding!